Towards ab initio Realizations of Collins' Conjecture

 Returning to our original data set, we note that the values of $S_\mathrm{Jaynes}$ obtained with $\eta$MP2 are nearly twice or greater in magnitude at dissociation compared to equilibrium.
-This observation is somewhat parallel to the idea of Boltzmann entropy in the microcanonical ensemble in that the eneumeration of microstates (i.e.\ configurations) needed to represent the state increases the entropy.
+This observation is parallel to the idea of Boltzmann entropy in the microcanonical ensemble in that the eneumeration of microstates (i.e.\ configurations) needed to represent the state increases the entropy.
 In this context, the multiconfigurational nature of the wavefunction is, to a degree, captured by this correlation proxy and introduces further uncertainty in the density matrix.
 In other words, this is a manifestation of the MEP.
 It can be posited that with Jaynes entropy maximization, under system constraints, we may converge towards the true ODM.\cite{Smith2002}

 In Fig.\ \ref{fig:Ecorr-SJaynes-diradical-oi} we inspect the relationship between $E_\mathrm{corr}$ from $\eta \mathrm{MP2}$ and dataset-normalized entropies at equilibrium and dissociation.
-Overall, the relationship between the entropy and raw magnitude of $E^{(2)}_{\mathrm{MP}}$ is not observed to be strictly linear in a one-to-one sense.
+Overall, the relationship between the entropy and $|E^{(2)}_{\mathrm{MP}}|$ is not observed to be strictly linear in a one-to-one sense.
 Though linearity may be achieved with $E_\mathrm{corr}$ renormalization and system-dependent fitting procedures, it is not needed to establish a useful heuristic.\cite{Ziesche1999,Lin2024} On a per-system basis, $S_\mathrm{Jaynes}$ does appear to monotonically increase with the simultaneous additions of $E^{(2)}_{\mathrm{MP}}$ \textit{and} proper reconstruction of the $\eta \mathrm{MP2}$ ODM at molecular fragmentation.

-It has been shown previously that MP2 NOs of closed-shell, single-reference molecules can be used as initial guess orbitals for multiconfigurational SCF calculations while the magnitude of MP2 NOONs can be used to select approximate active spaces.\cite{Jensen1988a,Jensen1988b} In Table \ref{CAS-eta}, the quality of LiH NOONs from $\eta \mathrm{MP2}$ is examined in comparison to those of the complete active space SCF model (CASSCF) and active space configuration interaction (CASCI) over different orbital correlation windows along with their respective values for $S_\mathrm{Jaynes}$.
+MP2 NOs of closed-shell, single-reference molecules can be used as initial guess orbitals for multiconfigurational SCF calculations while the magnitude of MP2 NOONs can be used to select approximate active spaces.\cite{Jensen1988a,Jensen1988b} In Table \ref{CAS-eta}, the quality of LiH NOONs from $\eta \mathrm{MP2}$ is examined in comparison to those of the complete active space SCF model (CASSCF) and active space configuration interaction (CASCI) over different orbital correlation windows along with their respective values for $S_\mathrm{Jaynes}$.
 CASSCF was performed with Q-Chem and ORCA\cite{Orca} was used to perform CASCI.\cite{Kollmar2019}